vineetpandey/vineetpandey.github.io/docs/pages/tutorial/SecuringGitLabCICDwithAWSOIDC/SecuringGitLabCICDwithAWSOIDC.md

 ## Conclusion
-By configuring the OIDC rightly and can now run Terraform script and other activities in the AWS account from GitLab.
+By configuring the short-lived credentials, now we don’t have to worry about the rotation and security of statically stored AWS credentials.
+And should be able to carry out the necessary activities such as running Terraform scripts, etc. in the AWS account from GitLab.

 On high level, there are 5 major steps for OIDC configuration that we have to carry out -
 >